-Sometimes you might succeed compiling your code, but when you run your application or your tests you get an error that a class was not found.
-The reason for this is that classes in dependencies are missing that were not necessary for compilation, but they are still required for execution.
+Sometimes you might succeed in compiling your code, but when you run your application or your tests you get an error that a class was not found.
+This happens when dependencies are missing that were not necessary for compilation, but they are still required for execution.

-mvn clean install -DskipTests
+$ mvn clean install -DskipTests

-dcover from within the module you want to create tests for, you have to run the command from the root of your project, not from within the module.
+dcover from within the module you want to create tests for, you have to run the compilation command from the root of your project, not from within a module.

 Let’s see this in an example.
 Consider the multi-module Maven project JDMN.
 We first download the project and switch to the release 3.10.0:

 $ git clone https://github.com/goldmansachs/jdmn $ cd jdmn $ git checkout 3.10.0

 mvn clean install -DskipTests, but to illustrate compilation problems let’s try to simply

 mvn clean install -DskipTests, but do it inside a module:

 $ cd dmn-tck-it $ mvn clean install -DskipTests